kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/05_zsh_setup/transcript.md

 echo "hello world"
 ```

 Most of these plugins do require some extra work to set them up.
-For example the docker plugin won't work if you haven't installed.
+For example you need to install docker first before you use this docker plugin.
 So I recommend reading the plugin's install instruction when installing them.